gmauricio/gettingAndCleaningData-CourseProject/CodeBook.md

 ## Creating the tidy data file

 1. Clone the content of this repo
-2. Source run_analysys.R, it will leave a final_data variable in your global environment
+2. Source run_analysys.R, it will create a file called final_data.txt in the workspace.

 ## Description of final_data.txt

-* Dimensions: 180 x 66
+* Dimensions: 180 x 68
-* Each row represent a feature extracted from features.txt, only mean and standar deviation calculations are included
-* Each column represents a subject or an activity for the measurement.

-### Variables for each row:
+* Each row contains a measurement with subject, activity, and the mean for every variable from features

+### Variables:

+* "Subject" : The number of the subject
+* "Activtiy": A description of the activity that the subject was doing while measuring.
-* tBodyAcc.mean...X"
+* "tBodyAcc.mean...X"
 * "tBodyAcc.mean...Y"
 * "tBodyAcc.mean...Z"
 * "tBodyAcc.std...X"
 * "tBodyAcc.std...Y"
 * "tBodyAcc.std...Z"
 * "tGravityAcc.mean...X"
 * "tGravityAcc.mean...Y"
 * "tGravityAcc.mean...Z"